laurent-martin/aspera-api-examples/java/README.md

 ## Using `maven` to build the project

-The toolchain here uses gradle, but maven can also be used, refer to [Github GRPC for java](https://github.com/grpc/grpc-java) for sample maven configuration.
+The toolchain here uses `gradle`, but `maven` can also be used, refer to [Github GRPC for java](https://github.com/grpc/grpc-java) for sample maven configuration.

 ## Java